 Can you see why scholars have had difficulty translating what “hesed” means?
 His love is so big for us that there isn’t an English word that can capture its meaning.
+Paul prayed that the Ephesians would have a revelation about the scope, about the strength, about the security the love of God provides.
+It’s life-changing to have a revelation about God’s love.
 The love of God is foundational to our salvation.
 “For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.”
 John 3:16 Salvation is the byproduct of the love of God.
 It was God’s reason to give of Himself, to take on our sin, to give His life to redeem us from ourselves and from our sinful ways.

 Just as we cannot fully realize the dimensions of God’s love for us, we can’t imagine the weight of the sacrifice that He made when He gave Jesus as our substitute.
 What did Jesus feel when the sins of the world were heaped upon Him on the cross?
 There isn’t an English word that comes close to describing the agony, the torture, the shame, the humiliation, the suffocation, the isolation, the degradation, the abuse that Jesus suffered for us, but we have to consider it because as we do, we gain insight about the depth of God’s love for us.

 God’s love becomes our motivation for wanting to be with Him, for wanting a close relationship with Him.
-Once you experience God’s love, you become captivated by it, and it changes you.
+Do you need a reason to become a Christian this morning?
+I’m handing it to you on a silver platter.
+Your reason is the love of God, and once you experience it, you become captivated by it, and it changes you.
+Oh, how it changes you.
 You become filled with the love of God, and it transforms you and gives your life a purpose you could never have imagined.
 God’s love begins to flow through you to those around you, and others then become changed by it.
 I John 4:19 says, “We love because He first loved us.”
 As we encounter the love of God, we become lovers of others.
 It was happening in the first century Church as the Gospel spread like wildfire, and Paul was telling the Ephesians in our passage for today, “We cannot let up on the Gospel message.
 We must continue to gain spiritual power, spiritual passion and spiritual perception so that God in us can overflow to those around us.”

 Look at the end of our text: that you may be filled to the measure of all the fullness of God.20 Now to him who is able to do immeasurably more than all we ask or imagine, according to his power that is at work within us, 21 to him be glory in the church and in Christ Jesus throughout all generations, for ever and ever!
 Amen.
 Ephesians 3:19-21

 The way to fullness is by receiving spiritual power, by fueling our spiritual passion and by desiring increased spiritual perception.
 What could happen if we turned to God for supernatural strength every day?
-What could happen if we exercised faith in every circumstance, thus growing our spiritual passion?
+What could happen if we threw some spiritual logs on the fire in our hearts and stoked that fire all throughout the day, increasing our spiritual passion?
 What could happen if we lived with a desire for increasing spiritual perception and lived out of that revelation?
 Paul gives us the answer.
 He says God will do immeasurably more than all we can ask or imagine!